 - Build self-confidence and self-reliance that will prepare you for success in college and beyond

 - Develop lifelong skills in leadership, teamwork, communication, and critical thinking as a crewmember aboard the SSV Corwith Cramer

 - Conduct environmental research on marine debris, the Sargassum ecosystem, and coral reefs, gathering real-time data that contributes to a global understanding of our oceans

 - Experience new cultures while learning about marine conservation efforts in the Caribbean

 Who Should Apply?

-This program attracts gap year/winter start students who have graduated from high school but not yet matriculated at a college or university, or who have been placed on a college waitlist.
+This program attracts gap year/winter start students, ages 17 to 22, who have graduated from high school but not yet matriculated at a college or university, or who have been placed on a college waitlist.
 Perfect for students who are NOT seeking academic credit for their participation.

 Uniquely Tailored to Gap Year & Winter Start Students

 Atlantic Odyssey is a program specifically tailored to gap year/winter start students who are looking for an experiential, non-credit bearing learning opportunity.
 This gap year program explores the conservation and sustainable management of marine environments, and introduces students to the coastal and island communities that depend upon these natural resources.

 Students will join an active learning community where they'll develop leadership and teamwork skills while gaining a deeper understanding of what conducting science at sea is all about!
 They'll explore three climate zones and study numerous ecosystems while participating in cutting edge research, contributing to active citizen science efforts, and lending a hand in multiple service learning projects.